JakaCikac/caffe-pose_network/README.md

 ### Instructions

-Run `setup_posenet.m` first to build Faster R-CNN and download models.
+After building Caffe, go to folder `matlab/posenet` with MATLAB and run `setup_posenet.m` to build Faster R-CNN and download trained models.

 # Caffe